lattice/quda/README.md

 Version 1.0.0 of QUDA includes interface for the external (P)ARPACK library for eigenvector computing.
 (P)ARPACK is available, e.g., from https://github.com/opencollab/arpack-ng.
 (P)ARPACK is enabled using CMake option `QUDA_ARPACK=ON`.
-Note that with a multi-gpu option, the build system will automatically use PARPACK library.
+Note that with a multi-GPU option, the build system will automatically use PARPACK library.

 Automatic download and installation of Eigen, (P)ARPACK, QMP and QIO